kseniaafm/logs/README.md

 Bio:
 Ksenia is an intended Biology major with a Data Science and Russian minor, who is interested in data visualizing of topics related to sustainability and leaving a smaller carbon footprint behind.
 She is interested in building a digital exhibition while acquiring data visualization, project management, and web development skills with her team.
 In her free time, Ksenia likes spending time in nature, listening to music, and reading.

+## August 1st 2023
+Today I was working on creating "Back to Main Page" buttons on every juncture site as well as the main site.
+I then started my reflection, but did not finish.
+I did a test print of the manual and got feedback on it.
+I incorporated the edits and did some moving around of the words.
+In the second half of the day I kept working on the manual and focused mostly on promotional materials.
+I came up with the polaroid idea and did some mock-ups.
+I also finished my reflection at the very end of the day.